LucasBehrendt/battleship/README.md

 </details>

 - All HTML and CSS code for this game was taken from the Code Institute Python Template and has not been altered in any way.
-Therefore any testing on this code will not be performed.
+Therefore, any testing on this code will not be performed.

 ### Lighthouse Testing

 - The Lighthouse tool in Chrome DevTools was used to mainly test the games performance and to make sure there were no performance issues when running the game.
 It performed well in the test, indicating a smoothly running game.

-- The issues raised in the lighthouse test, mainly in accessibility and SEO was due to code in the template, and is not affected by the python code written by the developer.
+- The issues raised in the lighthouse test, mainly in accessibility and SEO was due to code in the template and is not affected by the python code written by the developer.

 <details>